biolab/orange-web2/public/blog/2023-09-fairness-hiding-protected-attribute/2023-09-19-fairness-hiding-protected-attribute.md

 <WindowScreenshot src="2023-09-19-fairness-hiding-protected-attribute-sex-scores.png" />

 We can see that the model has a very high accuracy score, which means that the other features in the dataset are correlated with the protected attribute.
 This means that even if we remove the protected attribute from the dataset, the model can still infer it from the other features.
 This is why it is crucial to use fairness algorithms instead of simply removing the protected attribute.

+The other reason might be that the sex attribute is not very important for making predictions.
+We tested this by calculating feature importance for the models.
+We found that sex is the second lest important feature for making predictions.
+This means, that the protected attribute - sex, does not directly influence the predictions.